Tamreen/mobile.app/readme.md

 - Add the ability for the user to see the readAt value.
 - Shorten the words when the interface is trainings.
 - Remove a lot of the inner styles.
+- Design the about page.
+- Fix the error when there is no internet access.

 ## TODO:
 - Make the services real, e.g. Contacts, Location, Storage, etc.